HistoriFy/Judgements/README.md

 python3 main.py
 ```

+**Important:** There might be instances where script execution is interrupted due to downtime of the OCR API, as its free version is being used.
+If you encounter any issues, such as script stalling or delays, please wait for some time and try running the script again.
+I appreciate your understanding and patience.

 ## Working Example:

 *Below is a successful execution showing the terminal output after the script has fetched a high court judgement.*